Research Bloodborne Pathogens

 The purpose of this program is to eliminate or minimize employee occupational exposure to human blood, other human body fluids or tissues, and comply with the OSHA/DOC Bloodborne Pathogen Standard 29 CRF 19110.1030.
 This program, combined with the completed implementation plan template, shall comprise the complete exposure control plan for each employing unit on campus where blood or other infectious materials are worked with.

-- Read the Bloodborne Pathogen Exposure Program.
-Then complete the Bloodborne Exposure Plan.
+- Read the The Bloodborne Pathogen (BBP) Exposure Program (PDF).

 - Training should be refreshed annually.
 Note: Biosafety 102 is both the initial online course and the refresher training.